O Jerusalem (film)

 Tovah Feldshuh portraying Israeli political figures, David Ben Gurion and Golda Meir.
 It is Felshuh's second time portraying Meir, having taken the titular role in the play Golda's Balcony in 2003.

-The working title for release in the US is Beyond Friendship.
+The working title for release in the US was Beyond Friendship.
 It was produced for US distribution by Jeffrey Konvitz.

 Plot

 The film begins with footage from the Battle of Berlin and then the liberation of Dachau concentration camp.
-Bobby Goldman (Feild), an American Jewish soldier who helped liberate Dachau strikes up a friendship in post-war New York City and Said Chahine (Taghmaoui), a wealthy Palestinian student from Jerusalem.
+Bobby Goldman (Feild), an American Jewish soldier who helped liberate Dachau strikes up a friendship in post-war New York City with Said Chahine (Taghmaoui), a wealthy Palestinian student from Jerusalem.
 As the United Nations votes for the creation of the state of Israel, both are pulled into conflict, their involvement taking them from New York City to Jerusalem, where they risk their lives for what they each believe in.
 It depicts the 1947–1949 Palestine war and the end of the British mandate of Palestine.